McGill-MiCM/MiCM_BootcampF22_Intro_Singlecell/installation.md

 * Trimmomatic
 * CellRanger

 > To install the software please open your terminal and copy and paste the following commands inside the text boxes.
-Please replae *USERNAME* with your Mammouth node login name.
+Please replae *USERNAME* with your Mammouth node login name (e.g. micm09)

 ### Download Trimmomatic
 1. Please download “binary” file of Trimmomatic